Chukka boot

 Chukka boots (/ˈtʃʌkə/) are ankle-high leather boots with suede or leather uppers, leather, wooden or rubber soles, and open lacing, with two or three pairs of eyelets.
 The name chukka possibly comes from the game of polo, where a chukka is a period of play.

-Generally, "chukka boot" refers to a form of desert boots originally worn by British soldiers in the Western Desert Campaign of World War II.
+Originally, "chukka boot" referred to a form of desert boots worn by British soldiers stationed in India.
+Nowadays, however, they are very similar to the chelsea, only laces at the front.
+A number of shoe shops use the names chukka and chelsea for either boot.

 Materials and style

 Chukkas are usually made from calfskin or suede, although they can be made from other materials.
 The style first became popular in the late 1940s through the 1960s as casual wear.
 In the 21st century, chukkas persist as a popular menswear shoe, particularly in the United Kingdom.
 They can be worn with both suits and more casual wear like jeans.

 According to shoe historian June Swann, the essential chukka boot is ankle-high, open-laced, and unlined, with two to four pairs of eyelets, thin leather soles, calfskin suede uppers in two parts (each from a single piece of leather; quarters sewn on top of vamp), and rounded toes.